To all who come here… Believe.

 13. Who provides children’s counseling?

-CASASC has a Therapist on staff (RSW with a MS in Marriage and Family Therapy) with many years of experience working with children who have experienced sexual abuse.
+CASASC has two play therapists on staff who have many years of experience working with children who have experienced sexual abuse.

 14. Does CASASC provide Speakers / Education sessions to community groups?